 Progressive design-build delivery of the largest infrastructure project in Wichita’s history

-The plant is designed to treat water from three different sources, wellfield water, surface water, and water from the City’s ASR Surface Water Treatment Plant.
-The ability to treat any blend of water source adds efficiency and drought resiliency.
-Our team’s flexible plant design includes a tornado-proof backup generator to support the electrical system, ensuring the plant is always able to deliver water to the City of Wichita.
+Alberici’s team constructed a flexible water treatment plant capable of treating water from three different sources: wellfield water, surface water and water from the city’s ASR Surface Water Treatment Plant.
+This unique capability to treat various water sources added efficiency and enhanced drought resilience.
+To ensure uninterrupted operation, the plant design incorporated a tornado-proof backup generator, guaranteeing continuous water delivery to the City of Wichita.

 Through progressive design-build delivery and close collaboration with the city, Alberici provided early cost certainty and saved $14 million.
 The team also implemented innovative